allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 8. Conclude and interpret the model results.
 9. Deploy.

+Each step is approached in detail inside the notebooks, where I explain the decisions I am making.

 # 4. Main business insights
 1. Young customers tend to present higher credit risk.
 This makes sense since younger people usually don't have financial stability.
 2. Customers who take higher credit amounts from the bank tend to present higher risk.
 This makes total sense.
 The higher the credit amount taken, the harder it is to pay it.